 The Disability Support Leader will: Implementing Part A • Share information gathered in Part A of the Personal Care Plan with the team responsible for rostering the person's service, so that the Preferred Workers List can be updated.
-Note : To maintain the person's privacy and dignity, do not provide a copy of the plan to the Rostering Team.
+Note : to maintain the person's privacy and dignity, do not provide a copy of the plan to the Rostering Team.
 Record that this information was shared with the rostering team in a Progress Note on CIRTS, with the subject category 'Case Discussion' and the subject "Preferred Workers List/Rostering Team".
 Communicate with the person we support and/or their support network when there is no suitable worker available to meet their preferences and discuss alternate options.
-Options may include negotiating a different time for the shift to occur, offering an alternate DSW or adjusting their usual support for that day.
+Options may include negotiating a different time for the shift to occur, offering an alternate DSW or adjusting their usual for the shift to occur, offering an alternate DSW or adjusting their usual

+NDIS LWB 5530 Personal Care Planning - Procedure.docxNDIS LWB 5530 Personal Care Planning - Procedure POLICY-4-11726 Version: 9.0 support for that day.
 This discussion and the agreed outcome must be recorded in a CIRTS progress note.
 Record any discussions in a CIRTS progress note if the person refuses personal care support from a DSW that does or does not meet their personal care preferences.
 The Rostering Team will: Update the Preferred Workers List spreadsheet based on information provided to them by the DSL.
 Ensure they match and allocate DSWs according to the Preferred Workers List spreadsheet Communicate with the person we support and/or their support network, if an unscheduled change is made to a shift, and the shift is filled using a DSW who meets the person's preferences.
 This conversation is a courtesy and does not need to be recorded in CIRTS.
-Communicate with the DSL (or on-call if after hours) as soon as possible if they are unable to fill a shift with a DSW that meets the individual's personal care preferences The Disability Support Leader will: Implementing Ensure that all suitable DSWs selected to support the individual will be shown and have ongoing access to the Personal Care Plan and any associated support plans Ensure that all suitable DSWs are provided with training required to support the person safely, such as the use of specialised equipment or aids Assist the person we support to participate in all aspects of training and education regarding their personal care support needs Part B Record all relevant information relating to HIDPA supports in the person's specific HIPDA protocol and Complex Health Care Plan.
+Communicate with the DSL (or on-call if after hours) as soon as possible if they are unable to fill a shift with a DSW that meets the individual's personal care preferences The Disability Support Leader will: Implementing Part B Ensure that all suitable DSWs selected to support the individual will be shown and have ongoing access to the Personal Care Plan and any associated support plans Ensure that all suitable DSWs are provided with training required to support the person safely, such as the use of specialised equipment or aids Assist the person we support to participate in all aspects of training and education regarding their personal care support needs Record all relevant information relating to HIDPA supports in the person's specific HIPDA protocol and Complex Health Care Plan.
 Assist as needed with arrangements for an AQHP to recommend equipment, develop a support plan and provide training to staff, when specialised equipment, aids or techniques are required Ensure any reports of unexplained bruising, suspicious marks or an injury from an unknown source observed during personal care are completed as Reportable Incidents - refer to NDIS LWB 5554 Responding to Unexplained Bruising - Procedure.
 Record any discussions with the person about choice, control and consent as a progress note on their CIRTS file.
 This will include a description of the person's facial expressions, body language, words and vocalisations regarding choice and consent.